tenstorrent/tt-metal/tech_reports/prog_examples/matmul_single_core/matmul_single_core.md

 ## Compute kernel declaration and compile-time defines

-We\'re using a special reader kernel to take in data from DRAM into L1, and a special writer kernel to write out results from the compute engine back to the destination DRAM buffer.
+We're using a special reader kernel to take in data from DRAM into L1, and a special writer kernel to write out results from the compute engine back to the destination DRAM buffer.

 ``` cpp
 auto reader_id = tt_metal::CreateDataMovementKernel(